The question that keeps first-time buyers up at night

 How Much House Can I Afford?

 Punch in your income and debts.
-We'll tell you the truth — even if it's not what you want to hear. 😅
+We'll tell you the truth — even if it's not what you want to hear. 😅 Uses the 28/36 rule — the same formula lenders use.

 Be honest — the calculator won't judge you.
 Hover the ⓘ icons for plain-English explanations.